 For the year ended 31 March 2021, the Group recorded revenue of approximately HK\$42.7 million, representing a slight decrease of approximately 1% from approximately HK\$43.0 million recorded for the year ended 31 March 2020.
-Profit attributable to owners of the Company for the year ended 31 March 2021 amounted to approximately HK\$13.0 million, representing an increase of approximately 93% as compared with the profit of approximately HK\$6.8 million for the year ended 31 March 2020, which were mainly due to increase in other income by approximately HK\$1.5 million and decrease in some of the expenses by approximately HK\$7.0 million in total, including but not limited to no listing expenses being recorded for the year ended 31 March 2021 (2020: listing expenses of approximately HK\$4.5 million), decrease in license and subscription cost of approximately HK\$0.2 million, other expenses of approximately HK\$1.6 million, finance costs of approximately HK\$0.1 million and income tax expense of approximately HK\$0.6 million.
-It was partially offset by decrease in revenue by approximately HK\$0.2 million and increase in some of the expenses by approximately HK\$2.0 million in total, including but not limited to increase in internet services costs of approximately HK\$0.1 million, employee benefit expenses of approximately HK\$0.3 million, depreciation of property and equipment of approximately HK\$0.2 million and amortisation of intangible assets of approximately HK\$1.4 million.
-If the change in fair value of financial assets at fair value through profit or loss (included in other income) and listing expenses were excluded, the profit attributable to owners of the Company would increase by approximately 12% from approximately HK\$11.3 million for the year ended 31 March 2020 to approximately HK\$12.7 million for the year ended 31 March 2021.
-00
+Profit attributable to owners of the Company for the year ended 31 March 2021 amounted to approximately HK\$13.0 million, representing an increase of approximately 93% as compared with the profit of approximately HK\$6.8 million for the year ended 31 March 2020, which were mainly due to increase in other income by approximately HK\$1.5 million and decrease in some of the expenses by approximately HK\$7.0 million in total, including but not limited to no listing expenses being recorded for the year ended 31 March 2021 (2020: listing expenses of approximately HK\$1.5 million), decrease in license and subscription cost of approximately HK\$0.2 million, other expenses of approximately HK\$1.6 million, finance costs of approximately HK\$0.1 million and increase in some of the expenses by approximately HK\$0.6 million.
+It was partially offset by decrease in revenue by approximately HK\$0.2 million and increase in some of the expenses by approximately HK\$0.2 million.
+It was partially offset by decrease in revenue by approximately HK\$0.2 million and increase in some of the expenses by approximately HK\$0.2 million in total, including but not limited to increase in internet services costs of approximately HK\$0.2 million, employee benefit expenses of approximately HK\$0.3 million, depreciation of property and equipment of approximately HK\$0.2 million and amortisation of intangible assets of approximately HK\$1.4 million.
+If the change in fair value of financial assets at fair value through profit or loss (included in other income) and listing expenses were excluded, the profit attributable to owners of the Company would increase by approximately 12% from approximately HK\$11.3 million for the year ended 31 March 2020 to approximately HK\$12.7 million for the year ended 31 March 2020.